Hiro427/creader/README.md

 #### Set Environment Variable

-- This is the location of where the downloaded manga will be stored
+- This is the location of where the downloaded manga will be stored and where the reader will look to read from.
 - Make sure the directory exists
 - Feel free to choose a destination that suits you, below is my personal option